evidentlyai/evidently/docs/book/integrations/notebook-environments.md

 !pip install evidently
 ```

-**Visual reports in the notebook cell**: Nbextension is not available on Windows and in hosted notebook environments.
+## Visual reports in the notebook cell

+Nbextension is not available on Windows and in hosted notebook environments.
 Evidently will use a different visualization method in this case.

-To get the visual reports in the notebook, you should explicitly add an argument to display the report `inline`:
+To get the visual reports in the notebook cell, you should explicitly add an argument to display the report `inline`:

 ```python
 report.show(mode='inline')